melezhik/swat/README2.md

              curl_params=`echo -E "--data-binary '{\"name\":\"alex\",\"last_name\":\"melezhik\"}'"`
              curl_params="${curl_params} -H 'Content-Type: application/json'"

-- `curl_connect_timeout` - follow curl documentation
+- `curl_connect_timeout` - maximum time in seconds that you allow the connection to the server to take, follow curl documentation for full explanation

-- `curl_max_time` - follow curl documentation
+- `curl_max_time` - maximum time in seconds that you allow the whole operation to take, follow curl documentation for full explanation

 - `port`  - http port of tested host, default value is `80`

 ## Alternative swat ini files locations

-Similiary to resourse based swat.ini files you may have swat settings at these locations:
+Similary to resourse based swat.ini files you may have swat settings files at these locations:

 - **~/swat.ini** - home directory settings
 - **$project\_root\_directory/swat.ini** -  project based settings